HydroModPy/HydroModPy/docs/source/user_guide/config_reference/flow.rst

                      :bdg-primary:`float` :bdg-secondary:`default = 0.5` :bdg-success:`user` `source <https://github.com/HydroModPy/HydroModPy/blob/main/hydromodpy/physics/flow/sinks_sources/lake.py#L299>`__

-                        Minimum layer thickness [L, model units] kept when re-grading a lake column around the carved bed, so no degenerate (near-zero) cell breaks the solver.
-The bed is clamped into [base + min_thickness, top - min_thickness].
+                        Minimum layer thickness [L, model units] held by EVERY layer when re-grading a lake column around the carved bed, so no degenerate (near-zero) cell breaks the solver.
+The bed is clamped into the band the column can hold at that floor, i.e. [base + n_active * min_thickness, top - n_occupied * min_thickness]; a column too thin for it raises at build time.
+Raising this value moves the carved bed away from the bathymetry (the build logs the shift).

                   .. container:: hmp-field hmp-field-level-user